BerkeleyAutomation/meshrender/README.md

 # meshrender
 ### NOTE: SUPPORT FOR THIS REPOSITORY IS BEING ENDED SOON.
+BUT FEAR NOT, THERE IS A (MUCH BETTER) REPLACEMENT!
 I've written a much better GLTF 2.0 compliant renderer that can do shadows, textures, and physically-based rendering.
 Check it out here: https://github.com/mmatl/pyrender

 ### A simple, OpenGL 3+ based Python scene renderer